-The answer became crystal clear Wednesday night when President Obama cruised right past the accusations of "blood libel" that Sarah Palin had leveled earlier in the day, and denunciations of her crosshairs analogy aired earlier in the week, to appeal to Americans to “expand our moral imaginations."
+The answer became crystal clear Wednesday night when President Obama cruised right past the accusations of “blood libel” that Palin had leveled earlier in the day, and denunciations of her cross-hairs analogy earlier in the week, to appeal to Americans to “expand our moral imaginations.”

 It’s an interesting concept that does not define what morality should be, but certainly seems to remind us that we can be better than this.

 I’ve covered politics and Washington long enough to realize that cease-fires seldom last very long.
 But something about the tragedy in Tucson — and the Hollywood-quality survival tale of the valiant Congresswoman and astronaut’s wife — might just calm things down a bit for awhile.